PrairieLearn/PrairieLearn/doc/dev-guide.md

 ```

 * The `res.locals.__csrf_token` variable is set and checked by early-stage middleware, so no explicit action is needed on each page.

+## Logging errors

+* We use [Winston](https://github.com/winstonjs/winston) for logging to the console and to files.
+To use this, require `lib/logger` and call `logger.info()`, `logger.error()`, etc.

+* To show a message on the console, use `logger.info()`.

+* To log just to the log files, but not to the console, use `logger.verbose()`.

+* All `logger` functions have a mandatory first argument that is a string, and an optional second argument that is an object containing useful information.
+It is important to always provide a string as the first argument.

 ## Coding style